Voting Rules for Accurate Democracy Election Systems. Chairman Central Chairperson.

 Wide appeal and policy positions close to the median voter's make this the most appropriate candidate to moderate debates.

-There is usually 1 who can top all others.
+There is usually one who can top all others.
 But sometimes no one passes all of her pairwise tests.
 Such ties can be broken by many rules including the Instant Runoff rule described in a page below.

 Critics charge that the Condorcet rule might elect politicians whose vagueness or indecision offends nobody.
 That might happen after a negative, polarizing campaign which leads some voters to rank their party's major rivals below unknown candidates.
 Obviously those critics are exasperated by indecision and afraid of the unknown, but so are many voters.
 A democrat must assist and then give credit to the judgements of voters.